Skip to main content

 Artem Dolgopyat is seeking to defend his gold medal in gymnastics.
 Dolgopyat won the artistic gymnastics competition at the last Olympics, becoming only the second Israeli to win a gold medal.

 Israeli Olympic athletes have received several threats amid the Gaza war, prompting France to give them 24-hour protection.
-The Israeli soccer team was booed on Wednesday during their match against Mali, though there were no major security incidents.
+The Israeli soccer team was booed on Wednesday during its match against Mali, though there were no major security incidents.
 There is strong pro-Palestinian and anti-Israeli sentiment in France.

 Turkey

 The Turkish women’s volleyball team has received considerable media attention in the country in the lead-up to the Olympics.
-The squad is led by Cuban-born Melissa Vargas, who qualified to represent Turkey via residency.
+The squad is led by Cuban-born Melissa Teresa Vargas, who qualified to represent Turkey via residency.
 Vargas has played professionally in Turkey for years and was named MVP of last year’s Volleyball Nations League.

 Turkey's (top, L-R) Cansu Özbay, Melissa Teresa Vargas and Asli Kalac blocks Poland's Martyna Lukasik's (C) attempt to spike the ball during the FIVB Women's Volleyball Nations League match between Poland and Turkey in Bangkok on June 21, 2024.
 (Photo by Lillian SUWANRUMPHA / AFP) (Photo by LILLIAN SUWANRUMPHA/AFP via Getty Images)